open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/Acquisition_Context/01_functional_conditions_present_during_acquisition.rst

 .. _functional conditions present during acquisition:

-CID xxx3 Functional Conditions Present During Acquisition
+Functional Conditions Present During Acquisition
 =========================================================

 A functional condition present during acquisition, such as phonation, weight bearing, voiding of the bladder or hemodynamic physiological challenges.